mocamircea/sygon-token/testing/UC11 Approve delegate transfer.md

 # UC11 Approve delegated transfer
+## <i>approve</i>

-<i>approve</i> allows the sender to add an address to transfer amounts from its balance.
-The allowance is limited as maximum to the current balance of the sender.
+Allows the sender to register an address with permission to transfer amounts from their balance up to a specified threshold.
+The allowance is limited to the actual value of the sender's balance.

 ## Preconditions
-The sender is not the Creator, the allowed address is not Creator, the sender is different from allowed address.
+The sender is not the Creator, the allowed address is not Creator's, the sender is different from the allowed address.

 ## Steps
 A new entry for the sender with allowance for the address and the specified amount is added.